 - Making it at home saves you money as opposed to having it in a café.

-This blackberry sangria is also great for cosy winter evenings.
+This blackberry sangria and non-alcoholic mulled wine are also great for cosy winter evenings.

 Why Is It Called Irish Coffee?